posit-conf-2025/pkg-dev/README.md

 ## Instructor and TAs

-* Jenny Bryan (instructor) is a software engineer at Posit, usually working on the tidyverse packages or its supporting ecosystem, and is a member of the R Foundation.
-She recently co-authored the second edition of [the R Packages book](https://r-pkgs.org/) and is the maintainer of the [devtools](https://devtools.r-lib.org/) and [usethis](https://usethis.r-lib.org/) packages (among others).
+* Jenny Bryan (instructor) is a software engineer at Posit.
+Lately she's been working a lot on Positron, Posit's new data science IDE, but historically she's been focused on the tidyverse packages or its supporting ecosystem.
+Jenny is a member of the R Foundation.
+She co-authored the second edition of [the R Packages book](https://r-pkgs.org/) and is the maintainer of the [devtools](https://devtools.r-lib.org/) and [usethis](https://usethis.r-lib.org/) packages (among others).
-* Tomasz Kalinowski (TA) is a software engineer at Posit and a member of the [mlverse](https://github.com/mlverse) team, contributing to the development of open-source machine learning software.
-He co-authored ["Deep Learning with R"](https://www.manning.com/books/deep-learning-with-r-second-edition) and maintains several R packages, including [reticulate](https://rstudio.github.io/reticulate/), [tensorflow](https://tensorflow.rstudio.com), and [keras3](https://keras3.posit.co).
-* Kevin Ushey (TA) is a software engineer at Posit and member of the RStudio IDE development team.
-He is the maintainer of the [renv](https://rstudio.github.io/renv/) package, and has contributed to a large number of packages in the R ecosystem.
+* Lionel Henry (TA) is a software engineer at Posit.
+Lately he's been working on the Positron team and, especially, on the [ark R kernel](https://github.com/posit-dev/ark) and the [Air formatter](https://posit-dev.github.io/air/).
+Like Jenny, before Positron, Lionel spent years focused on the tidyverse ecosystem and is the maintainer of [rlang](https://rlang.r-lib.org/) (among others).

 -----